Da Vinci 2.0: E3d V6 and Bowden conversion

 thingiverse

-I've been looking into upgrading my Da Vinci 2.0a.
-After several tries with other thingies, all kinds of problems occurred, which forced me to design some parts myself.
-The drop-in is being re-purposed.
-You'll need to drill a few holes to attach the parts to the skeleton, but everything fits snugg.
-A dual material cooler is also included.
-Because the location of the extruders are lower than the original ones, a positive side-effect rises: There's no longer the need to lead the transport belt trough the material cooler, it simply leads underneath it.
-Also, the Z-endstop needs to be adjusted, for which i made a adjustable thingy.
-To make the train move more smoothly, I added some bearings to the X and Y directions.
-The Bowden setup needed some drilling and sanding to the housing without any printed parts.
-Printing the material cooler takes about 11 hours on my CR-10, so be patient for new pictures, they're on the way...
-Latest Update (30-12-2018): Tweaked the shroud to have screw holes which do line up.
-In the picture you can see I needed to use hot glue for now ;-)
+I've been upgrading my Da Vinci 2.0a, trying out various modifications and facing numerous problems along the way, prompting me to design some parts from scratch.
+The drop-in component is being repurposed; it needs holes drilled into it to attach parts to the skeleton, but everything fits together seamlessly.
+A dual-material cooler is also included in this upgrade.
+One notable benefit of the new extruder location is that the transport belt no longer has to run through the material cooler, instead passing underneath it.
+Additionally, the Z-endstop requires adjustment, which I achieved by creating an adjustable mechanism.
+To improve print quality, I added bearings to both the X and Y axes.
+The Bowden setup needed some drilling and sanding of the housing without using any printed parts.
+Printing the dual-material cooler takes approximately 11 hours on my CR-10, so be patient for new updates; they're on their way.
+Latest Update (30-12-2018): I tweaked the shroud to include screw holes that align perfectly.
+In the picture, you can see I had to use hot glue temporarily.

 Download Model from thingiverse